Business Requirements Specialist - Technical Diploma

 Business analysis is defined as “the practice of enabling change in an organizational context by defining needs and recommending solutions that deliver value to stakeholders.”
 The Business Requirements Specialist (BRS) helps a business meet its goals and objectives, understands how work is being conducted, and through analysis, determines solutions to the issues.
 The BRS will work with stakeholders to conduct a feasibility study, focusing on requirements gathering and preparing a business case to justify change.
 At the beginning of the BRS career, they receive guidance from a Business Analyst ensuring complete and accurate work.

 Better your business career.

-Increase your employment potential with a program designed to help those with related work experience or a degree gain business analysis skills in just 30 weeks.
+Increase your employment potential with a program designed to help those with related work experience or a degree to gain business analysis skills.

 Business requirements specialists collect and document the critical activities needed to meet a company’s business objectives.
 If your idea of job satisfaction includes helping a plan or project successfully come together, you may be a good fit for the Business Requirements Specialist program.

 Earning the Business Requirements Specialist diploma is a smart way to start.
 You will prepare for junior business analysis careers while earning credits toward the Business Analyst associate degree program.
 That means after completing the technical diploma, you could start employment in an entry-level business analyst career while finishing up your associate degree.